Convoys Wharf: International recognition

-Development
+Redevelopment

 In October 2000, 'Creekside Forum' set up the 'Convoys Opportunity' umbrella group in response to the News International Ltd plan to sell the 40 acre Convoys Wharf site.
 Convoys Opportunity, composed of community organisations, churches, businesses and others in Deptford and beyond, campaigned to have the News International scheme refused and the safeguarding order upheld.

 In 2002 News International applied to the London Borough of Lewisham for outline planning permission to erect 3,500 residential units on the site.
 Lewisham councillors resolved to approve the application in May 2005.
 The Grade II listed Olympia Warehouse would have to be preserved and refurbished as part of the redevelopment of the site.
-New International engaged Richard Rogers to develop a masterplan for the site.
+News International engaged Richard Rogers to develop a masterplan for the site.

-If the Mayor allowed the application it would then be referred to the Secretary of State for Communities and Local Government.
-Reasons for such a referral would include a Government direction that half the site is safeguarded for freight use.
-Since freight wharves on the Thames were safeguarded in 1997 by the then Secretary of State for the Environment, John Gummer, only one operational wharf has been lost to residential use without a full public inquiry.
-This was Delta/Blackwall Wharf, a major aggregates wharf redeveloped as part of the Greenwich Peninsula masterplan.

 On 18 May 2005 a 50/50 joint venture company of Cheung Kong Holdings and Hutchison Whampoa entered into an agreement to acquire Convoys Wharf, to develop it as a mixed residential and commercial project, with News International retaining a profit share in the sale of the luxury homes proposed.
 In 2008 a new planning application was submitted by Hutchison based largely on the original Richard Rogers scheme.